 Have students watch you work in real time!
-Every key press and click is shown live.
+Every key press and setting change is shown live.
 Better than video - the students can interact with the code, see it live rendering, and participate in group chat.
-Students can even pause and play around with the code, and then catch back up to you with a single click.Learn More
+Students can fork the Pen at any time to save a copy and have a play themselves.Learn More

 Presentation Mode is for use on projectors.
 It removes some of the CodePen UI so you can make the most of the limited space.
 It also provides controls for changing colors, fonts, and sizes for on-the-fly adjustments to suit the room.Learn More